Vyral/bud-gragg/_drafts/let-us-be-your-trusted-referral-source.md

 {% include youtube.html %}

-Here’s what we can do for anyone you know buying or selling a home.
+<center>Here’s what we can do for anyone you know buying or selling a home.</center>

 I’ve been in the real estate business for over 25 years, and it never ceases to amaze me when people don’t realize that we’re their trusted source for referrals.